+Health Data and information Services are comprised of three categories of activities:

-CLINICAL/FINANCIAL INFORMATION REPORTING
+INTERNAL REPORTING

-Definition: The process of extracting, compiling, analyzing, interpreting, preparing, presenting, and disseminating clinical and/or financial information.
-Examples include medical audits, morbidity reports, internal audits, quality management reports, etc.
+Definition The process of extracting, compiling, analyzing, interpreting, preparing, presenting,

+and disseminating clinical and/or financial information.
+Examples include medical

+audits, morbidity reports, internal audits, quality management reports, wait list

+reports, etc.

 START TIME: Determine nature of report to be generated

 - Initiation of data extraction

 - Compile desired report

 - Complete required analysis

 - Distribute/present report as required

 STOP TIME: Report presentation/dissemination is completed

-RESEARCH

-Definition: The process of extracting, compiling, and reporting information in support of formalized research projects.
-Such research is formally designed and approved clinical investigations directed towards advancing knowledge in the field of health, and the delivery of health services, using recognized methodologies and procedures.

-START TIME: Determine nature of data to be reported and validate approval source/consents

-- -Initiation of data extraction

-- -Compile desired report

-- -Distribute/present report as required

-STOP TIME: Report presentation/dissemination is completed
+Time Recording Actual Time

+Methodology

+Item for Count N/A

 EXTERNAL REPORTING

-Definition: The process of extracting, compiling, analyzing, interpreting, preparing, presenting, and disseminating clinical and/or financial information to meet external reporting requirements/requests.
-Examples include reports prepared for the Canadian Institute for Health Information, Department of Health and Community Services, Statistics Canada, School Boards, etc.
+Definition The process of extracting, compiling, analyzing, interpreting, preparing, presenting,

+and disseminating clinical and/or financial information to meet external reporting

+requirements/requests.
+Examples include reports prepared for the Canadian Institute

+for Health Information, Department of Health and Community Services, Statistics

+Canada, School Boards, etc.

-START TIME: Determine nature of report to be generated and validation of approval source
+START TIME: Determine nature of report to be generated and validation of approval

+source

-- -Initiation of data extraction
+-Initiation of data extraction

-- -Compile desired report
+-Compile desired report

-- -Complete required analysis
+-Complete required analysis

-- -Distribute/present report as required
+-Distribute/present report as required

+.

 STOP TIME: Report presentation/dissemination is completed

+Time Recording Actual Time

+Methodology

+Item for Count N/A

+RESEARCH

+Definition The process of extracting, compiling, and reporting information in support of

+formalized research projects.
+Such research is formally designed and approved clinical

+investigations directed towards advancing knowledge in the field of health, and the

+delivery of health services, using recognized methodologies and procedures.
+START TIME: Determine nature of data to be reported and validate approval source/consents -Initiation of data extraction -Compile desired report -Distribute/present report as required STOP TIME: Report presentation/dissemination is completed

+Time Recording Actual Time

+Methodology

+Item for Count N/A

 RECORDS MAINTENANCE

 RECORD PURGING

-Definition: The designated and planned process of identifying and retrieving records or portions of records for the purpose of storage or destruction after the required retention period from permanent filing.
+Definition The designated and planned process of identifying and removing records or portions of records for the purpose of storage or destruction after the required retention period from permanent filing.

-START TIME: Determine records to be purge
+START TIME: Determine records to be purged -Retrieve records

-- -Retrieve records

-- -Remove desired records or portions thereof for storage or destruction

-- -Complete storage or destruction
+-Remove desired records or portions thereof for storage or destruction -Complete storage or destruction

 STOP TIME: Complete required documentation

+Time Recording Methodology Actual Time

+Item for Count N/A

 RECORD DESTRUCTION

-Definition: The process of preparing documents for destruction including retrieval, logging of data (electronically or manually), boxing/bagging documents, transporting and witnessing the destruction of records.
+Definition The process of preparing documents/electronic records for destruction including retrieval, logging of data (electronically or manually), boxing/bagging documents, transporting and witnessing the destruction of records where applicable,

-START TIME: Determine records to be destroyed
+START TIME: Determine records to be destroyed -Retrieve records

-- -Retrieve records

-- -Prepare records for destruction

-- -Destroy the records/witness the destruction of the records
+-Prepare records for destruction -Destroy the records/witness the destruction of the records

 STOP TIME: Complete required documentation

+Time Recording Methodology Actual Time

+Item for Count N/A

-MAINTENANCE OF RECORDS AND RECORDS INFORMATION SYSTEMS
+MAINTENANCE OF RECORDS

-Definition: The process of maintaining an active and inactive filing system(s), as well as the process of maintaining information systems (databases, etc.) including:
+Definition The process of maintaining an active and inactive filing system(s), as well as the process of maintaining information systems (databases, etc.) including: -Creation of volumes -Permanent file -Incomplete records -Merging/Overlay management -Client Registry data quality report reconciliation

-- CPI

-- Creation of volumes

-- Permanent file

-- Incomplete records

-- Correction of error messages
+Time Recording Methodology Item for Count Actual Time N/A

+INFORMATION SYSTEMS SUPPORT

-- Maintenance of system integrity with updates (e.g. software, Meditech updates, etc.)
+Definition Activities undertaken to maintain the integrity of data within the electronic records systems and ongoing maintenance of that system.
+Examples include: -Maintain system dictionaries -Maintenance of system integrity with updates (e.g. software, Meditech updates, etc.) -Testing of system updates

-SUPPORT ACTIVITIES
+Time Recording Methodology Actual Time

+Item for Count N/A